ArtifactForms/ChatBot/documentation/project.md

 | What is the weather today? | Weather |
 | Tell me the weather forecast | Weather |

-**Training Process**

-While complex chatbots often leverage advanced machine learning techniques, simpler chatbots can rely on more basic approaches.
-One common method is **exact matching**.
-In this approach, the chatbot directly matches user input to predefined responses.

-**How Exact Matching Works**

-* Hashing: Each user query is converted into a unique hash value.
-* Database Lookup: This hash value is used to search a database of predefined responses.
-* Direct Response: If an exact match is found, the corresponding response is returned.

 **How a Chatbot Processes Training Data**

-When a chatbot is trained on a dataset like the one provided, it typically involves a machine learning process [12].
-However for simple chatbot like Rule-Based ones there are several simple approches.
-Predefined responses linked to an exact user utterance or it's variations is a common approach, especially for simpler chatbots that rely on a large set of predefined responses.
+When a chatbot is trained on a dataset like the one provided, it typically involves advanced machine learning techniques[12].
+However, for simpler rule-based chatbots, a straightforward approach is to use predefined responses linked to specific user utterances or their variations.
+This method is particularly effective for chatbots with a large database of predefined responses.
 This concept is often referred to as **exact match** or **direct match**.
-This method needs a large and well prepared data set on the one hand.
-On the other hand this is a quick way to get a bot up and running without knowing and implementing complex algorithmns and infrastructure.
+Although this method demands a substantial, well-curated dataset, it provides a rapid solution for deploying a simple chatbot without the need for complex algorithms and infrastructure.
+In particular, FAQ agents can benefit greatly from this approach.
+If a company has a substantial dataset of real user queries and well-prepared support answers, building a rule-based chatbot becomes significantly easier.

 **How does it work?**